vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 name from Yājñavalkya Vájasaneya, the chief teacher of this Veda It is quite different with the Samhitās of the two other

-Of this Vajabaneyi-Samhita there are two recensione, that of the Vedas, the Sämaveda and the Yajurveda.
+Of this Vajabaneyi-Samhita there are two recensione, that of the Vedas, the Sāmaveda and the Yajurveda.
 In these collections Kånva and that of the Madhyandina-school, which however differ we find the songs, verses, and benedictions arranged very little from each other.
 INDIAN CALENDAR

 219